mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 The picture for the recipe "Spaghetti Carbonara" is taken from [Freepik](https://www.freepik.com/premium-photo/pasta-carbonara-with-bacon-parmesan_4255033.htm#page=1&query=carbonara&position=35) User Yuliyafurman

 The picture for the recipe "Cotechino" is taken from [Italian Tradition](https://www.italian-traditions.com/cotechino-with-lentils-typical-new-years-eve-dish/) User "Melania R."

+The picture for the recipe "Piadina" is taken from  [Giallo Zafferano](https://www.giallozafferano.com/recipes/piadina-romagnola-romagna-style-flat-bread.html)

 Logo for favicom created with https://www.freelogodesign.org/